brobertson/Cariboo/README.md

 <i>PAGEBREAKS:</i>

 In many documents only a few lines/words are appearing on each page when viewed.
-While I'm not entirely d=sure why this is happening, it is likely due to either a paragraphing issue in the xml itself or another issue with generic div tags.
+While I'm not entirely sure why this is happening, it is likely due to either a paragraphing issue in the xml itself or another issue with generic div tags.

 <i>NO TOC:</i>

 This is not so much a bug as it is a formatting choice.
 We have written into tei2epub that certain Dramas should not have any sort of TOC.
-This was originally due to a titling issue wherein chapters were made every few lines with names such as "episode etc.".
+This was originally due to a titling issue wherein chapters were made every few lines with names such as "episode" etc...
 While we may wish to edit this later, this has been documented for us to distinguish between those that are affected by this code and those that aren't.

 <i>NO AUTHOR:</i>